rpgreview/papersandpaychecks/pnp.md

 ## 0.1 Foreword

+It has been said, by wiser folks than I, that you can make a game out of just about anything.

+The best advice my father gave me, however unwittingly, was that it was much easier to get along in "life" if you knew how to "play the game".
+And he was right; everything can be viewed through that prism.
+When I served in the US Navy, I learned Navy Regs front to back, thereby knowing just how to play that game whilst retaining some autonomy.

+All of modern life is about rules: traffic laws, taxes, zoning, punching a time-clock (or the white collar equivalent); hidden and obvious, we are governed by rules.
+Rules are not just legislated; society's rules are not even written down, which would explain a great deal of the incivility running rampant on the World Wide Web.

+This is a game about rules and bending them *where* you can, and ignoring them *if* you can when you don’t like them and seemingly functioning within those rules all the time.

+Inspiration for a game can come from the oddest places.
+This game was inspired by a cartoon drawn by Will McLean (now sadly deceased) that was used in the 1st Edition *AD&D Dungeon Master's Guide*.
+The authors style it as *"A roleplaying game of workers and students in an industrialized and technological society."*

+Knowing full well what can happen to an RPG when the rules lawyers get their grubby little snouts buried in the guts of the rules, I will be listening for tales of how frustrated they became when they finally figured out that there are no work-arounds for life.

+Some of the elements of this game will seem familiar, in a topsy-turvy fashion, to be sure, just a little bass-ackwards.
+Leveling up means a promotion; cross-training is allowed so career paths are wide open, from mailing room to penthouse.
+When viewed through that prism of gaming mentioned earlier, even the humdrum and mundane can made to be fun.
+That’s why I play games, to have fun.
+What is your motivation?

+Timothy J Kask
+Oct.
+30, 2017

 ## 0.2 Preface

 Welcome to "Papers and Paychecks: The Roleplaying Game of an Industrialized and Technological Society" in which you play the part of workers and students glorious trying to succeed against a world of antagonists, and antagonistic world.
 One player, "The Boss", will help you build a story by positing projects and placing obstacles that will challenge the player's characters from completing the objectives of their projects.